-Two PT Boats were destroyed & sunk in a spectacular refueling accident while moored at the jetty in March 1943 and wreckage from that incident can be found on the slopes of the fiord.
+Two PT Boats were destroyed and sunk in a spectacular refueling accident while moored at the jetty in March 1943.
+Weckage from that incident can be found on the slopes of the fiord.

 What is left of one of the boats lies nearby on the bottom of the fiord at a depth of nearly 50m.

-Away from the wharfs there is a little bit of everything – from sea grass around the bay, to hard & soft corals and elephant ear sponges.
+Away from the wharfs there is a little bit of everything.
+From sea grass around the bay, to hard and soft corals and elephant ear sponges.

 Tufi Jetty and House Reef – Critters

-The area around the wharves is the great place to find critters, particularly during the dry season from July to September, and in the peak diving months of October & November when the water is cooler and the critters come up into shallow water.
+The area around the wharves is the great place to find critters.
+Particularly during the dry season from July to September.
+And also in the peak diving months of October and November when the water is cooler and the critters come up into shallow water.

-As all dives start from the dive shop wharf you can easily spend an hour or more poking around it and the nearby public wharf, because in among all the rubbish and debris are the nooks, crannies and hiding places that critters love.
+As all dives start from the dive shop wharf.
+You can easily spend an hour or more poking around it and the nearby public wharf.
+In among all the rubbish and debris are the nooks, crannies and hiding places that critters love.

-The Tufi guides know the area intimately and where to find the critters, so ask for a guide if spotting is not your forte…
+The Tufi guides know the area intimately and where to find the critters.
+So do ask for a guide if spotting is not your forte…